top of page

 Methylation

-Prices start at £399 for one report, £525 for two reports or £925 for 5 reports.
+Prices start at £399 for one report, £549 for two reports or £925 for 5 reports.
 These prices include the testing kit.

 How to take the DNA sample

 A sample of cheek cells is collected using the DNA test kit from which DNA is extracted and analysed.
-It takes just 2 minutes to collect the sample, place the swab in the test tube with the stabilising tablet, complete and sign the consent form and place everything in the return packaging provided
+It takes just 2 minutes to collect the sample, place the swab in the test tube with the stabilising tablet, complete and sign the consent form and place everything in the return packaging provided.

 Do you feel tired all the time, rundown or have muscle aches and pains?

+A good place to start investigating these symptoms would be to have your vitamin D levels checked.
 Or if you supplement with vitamin D, checking levels at least once a year to check you're using the correct dosage is also a great idea.

 Prices start at £39